lingeringwillx/How-to-Dumbify-Your-Android-Smartphone/README.md

 2- The Aurora Store can be buggy, so as an alternative you would need to find a well-reputed mirror site to download apks from.
 Some options that I know (but can't fully endorse) are:

-- F-Droid (For free open-source software)
+- F-Droid (for free open-source software)

 - APKMirror